resire02/capstone48_intro_to_microcontrollers/docs/lab-1/self-eval/lab_1_felix_leong_self_eval.md

 I was not able to load the blink program directly onto the Curiosity nano.

 **If you encountered any issues while working with Arduino, were you able to fix them?
 If so, what steps did you take to fix the issues you encountered?**
 I fixed not being able to load the blink program by changing the cable I was using.
+Originally, I tried to install MPLABX because the installation guide said it came with drivers but it did not work.

 **Anything important to note for development of the lab manual?
 This includes research, unusual problems, and external knowledge.**